Fraud – overview

 Auditors in private practice would also benefit.

-A thoroughly practical one-day course involving exercises, formal tutorials and trainer-facilitated
+A thoroughly practical one-day session involving exercises, formal tutorials and trainer-facilitated discussions.

 The programme can be tailored to meet the needs of the public sector, voluntary organisations and